Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100% mine.

 I love how fun and beachy this guest room is.
 And that canvas above the bed!

 Aren’t these little table lamps fun?
-We found them at HomeGoods in Cincinnati back when I lived there — the store in Hyde Park is seriously THE BEST HomeGoods if you’re ever in the Cincinnati area!
+We found them at HomeGoods in Cincinnati back when we lived there — the store in Hyde Park is seriously THE BEST HomeGoods if you’re ever in the Cincinnati area!
 I can’t find them anywhere online, but these lamp shades are similar and these lamps are similar with the base/shades flipped.

 If you love furniture makeovers, these are some of my favorites: